Aircloak/aircloak/air/docs/content/deployment.md

 ## Overview

 All Aircloak-provided components (Insights Air, Insights Cloak, and Insights Datasource Connector) are deployed as docker containers.
-As such they can be deployed in physical as well as virtualized server environments.
+As such they can be deployed in physical as well as virtualized environments.
 They also lend themselves to be deployed in managed docker environments like Kubernetes and Mesos.

 For information on how many instances of the different containers are required for your setup,